The renormalization of the shell-model GT operator starting from effective field theory for nuclear systems: Introduction

 \section{Introduction}

-In the very recent years there has been a renewed interest to study the process of $\beta$ decay of atomic nuclei in terms of nuclear structure theoretical models \cite{Pirinen15,Brown15,Simkovic18,Delion17,Suhonen17a,Coraggio17a,Simkovic18,Coello18,Coello19,Suhonen19,Coraggio19a,Deppisch20,Gambacurta20,Coraggio22a}.
-In fact, this kind of investigation may provide insight about the mechanism of the neutrinoless double-$\beta$ decay (\zbb), and also an important testing ground to validate the calculation of the nuclear matrix element \nme~ of such a rare decay.

-An important issue which most nuclear structure calculations have to face is the overestimation of the Gamow-Teller (GT) transition rates, and this defect is usually treated by quenching the axial coupling constant $g_A$ by a factor $q < 1$ \cite{Suhonen13,Ejiri83,Martinez-Pinedo96,Barea15,Suhonen19}.
-The need of introducing effective values of $g_A$ in nuclear structure calculations traces back to two main sources: \begin{enumerate} \item Nucleons are not point-like particles, and their quark structure needs to be accounted for, namely the effects of meson-exchange currents (two-body electroweak currents) have to be considered \cite{Arima73}. \item Apart from the {\it ab initio} approaches, all other nuclear models adopt a truncation of the full Hilbert space of the configurations of the nuclear wave functions into a reduced model space where a selected number of the degrees of freedom is retained.
-This operation is necessary to allow the diagonalization of the nuclear Hamiltonian and, consequently, effective Hamiltonians and decay operators must be introduced to account for the configurations which have been neglected to construct the model-space nuclear wave function \cite{Towner87}. \end{enumerate}
+In recent years there has been a renewed interest to study the process of $\beta$ decay of atomic nuclei in terms of nuclear structure theoretical models \cite{Pirinen15,Brown15,Simkovic18,Delion17,Suhonen17a,Coraggio17a,Simkovic18,Coello18,Coello19,Suhonen19,Coraggio19a,Deppisch20,Gambacurta20,Coraggio22a}.
+In fact, this kind of investigation may provide insight about the mechanism of neutrinoless double-$\beta$ decay (\zbb), and also an important testing ground to validate the calculation of the nuclear matrix element \nme~ of such a rare decay.
+An important issue which most nuclear structure calculations have to face is the overestimation of the Gamow-Teller (GT) transition rates, and this defect is usually treated by quenching the axial coupling constant $g_A$ by a factor $q<1$ \cite{Suhonen13,Ejiri83,Martinez-Pinedo96,Barea15,Suhonen19}.
+The need to introduce effective values of $g_A$ in nuclear structure calculations traces back to two main sources: \begin{enumerate} \item Nucleons are not pointlike particles, and their quark structure needs to be accounted for; namely the effects of meson-exchange currents (two-body electroweak currents) have to be considered \cite{Arima73}. \item Apart from the ab initio approaches, all other nuclear models adopt a truncation of the full Hilbert space of the configurations of the nuclear wave functions into a reduced model space where a selected number of the degrees of freedom are retained.
+This operation is necessary to allow the diagonalization of the nuclear Hamiltonian and, consequently, effective Hamiltonians and decay operators must be introduced to account for the configurations which have been neglected to construct the model-space nuclear wave function \cite{Arima73}. \end{enumerate}

-As a matter of fact, the quenching of the axial coupling constant $g_A$ may have massive impact on the estimate of the half-life of \zbb~decay $T^{0\nu}_{1/2}$.
-Indeed, the latter is connected to the structure of the parent and grand-daughter nuclei by way of the nuclear matrix element \nme~ according to the following expression
+The quenching of the axial coupling constant $g_A$ may have massive impact on the estimate of the half-life of \zbb~ decay $T^{0\nu}_{1/2}$.
+Indeed, the latter is connected to the structure of the parent and granddaughter nuclei by way of the nuclear matrix element \nme~ according to the following expression: